JSBmanD/docs/pages/deep-linked-ads/google-ads-customization.md

 ### Create Your Campaign

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Campaign Types Supported"
+  "title": "Campaign Types Supported",
-	Please refer to the [Appendix](/deep-linked-ads/google-ads-non-uac/#appendix) for all of the web-based campaign types supported.
+  "body": "Please refer to the [Appendix](/deep-linked-ads/google-ads-non-uac/#appendix) for all of the web-based campaign types supported."
+}
+[/block]

 Please follow Google Ads help documentation on how to create a new [Google Ads campaign](https://support.google.com/google-ads/answer/6324971?co=ADWORDS.IsAWNCustomer%3Dtrue&oco=0).

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Branch Link Placement in Google Ads Campaign"
-	During campaign creation, please make sure you place the Branch link in the correct location depending on your desired user outcome.
+  "title": "Branch Link Placement in Google Ads Campaign", "body": "During campaign creation, please make sure you place the Branch link in the correct location depending on your desired user outcome."
+}
+[/block]

 	- **For Web Routing Only** - place your Branch link in the <notranslate>**Tracking Template**</notranslate> field during Google Ads campaign setup.
 	- **For Deep Linking into App if App Installed else Routing to Web** - place your modified Branch Link in the <notranslate>**Final URL**</notranslate> field during Google Ads campaign setup & place your unencoded Branch link in the <notranslate>**Tracking Template**</notranslate> field during Google Ads campaign setup.

 For additional information on Google Ads campaigns, please see [Create ads and campaigns](https://support.google.com/google-ads/topic/3119116?hl=en&ref_topic=311907).

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Setting Attribution Windows"
+  "title": "Setting Attribution Windows",
-	You can specify the attribution windows for your links either at an overall account or per link level.
+  "body": "You can specify the attribution windows for your links either at an overall account or per link level.
 Use these windows to accurately measure attribution data for your Branch links.
-Refer to [Changing attribution windows](/deep-linked-ads/branch-universal-ads/#change-attribution-windows) for instructions.
+Refer to [Changing attribution windows](/deep-linked-ads/branch-universal-ads/#change-attribution-windows) for instructions."
+}
+[/block]

 ### Viewing Your Data